 A. Our principal expense will be tuition assistance to students.
 Startup costs are considerable, including legal costs involved with setting up our 501(c)(3).
 At some point we will need to hire a project administrator to run the day-to-day operations of receiving, compiling and verifying student applications, communicating with the students, the schools and training programs, Realtime Coach, and monitoring the interaction between students/programs/RTC.

 Q. Who is being paid in connection with Project Steno?

 A. Our lawyer; the schools/training programs; Realtime Coach.
-There may also be expenses related to marketing to supplement the grassroots efforts of the A-to-Z Programs and increase the number of potential students.
-The four founders have contributed substantial money to Project Steno (see the Support Us page).
+There may also be expenses related to marketing the introduction-to-steno programs and increase the number of potential students.
+The founders have contributed substantial money to Project Steno (see the Support Us page).
 The Varallo Group LLC has not been paid anything at this point, but may receive compensation in the future to be the project administrator.

 Q. What kind of marketing plan do you have?

 A. We will leverage the success of Basic Training and A-to-Z to create a pipeline of students.
 We will use marketing tools we develop to create awareness of court reporting and of Project Steno.
 We will encourage state associations, freelance court reporting firms and captioning firms, and all interested freelance/official reporters and captioners to use our tools.
 We will use social media, our website, and meetings and conferences with firm owners, captioners, freelance reporters and groups of official reporters to increase awareness of the availability of tuition assistance to potential students they know and desire to support.